 #Poaching for #ivory is the main threat to #African #Forest #Elephants although #deforestation the tropical forests of #Congo #Guinea #WestAfrica for #palmoil #timber is a real threat.
-Help these beautiful creatures, join the #Boycott4WildlifeTweet
+Help these beautiful creatures #Boycott4WildlifeTweet

 African Forest Elephants are found across the Guineao-Congolian tropical forests of west and central Africa stretching from remnant habitat in the northwest in Guinea and Sierra Leone (10 ° North, 12° West) to the eastern Democratic Republic of the Congo (4° South, 29° East).
 They occupy a variety of forest habitats including lowland humid forest on terra firma, swamp forests, the lower reaches of Afro-montane forests, dry forests and forest-savanna mosaics.
 They have a wide altitudinal range from the littoral forests along the Atlantic coast to about 2,000 metres in the Albertine Rift.